jp7677/dxvk-nvapi/README.md

 ```

 Alternatively [DXVK-Docker](https://github.com/jp7677/dxvk-docker) provides a way for a build setup using docker/podman.
 Prebuilt binaries of release versions are available at <https://github.com/jp7677/dxvk-nvapi/releases>.
+GitHub Actions is set up for building development snapshots.

 ## How to use